Saito and Hijikata would like to present~

 Kondou-san advertises you should vacation on Wuhu Island (PilotwingsResort).

-I like to make silly pictures and send them via Swapnote, XD because everyone needs some Hakuoki spam.
-Now that I think of it, the images of the frames and stickers in this mode are pretty nice looking.
+I like to make silly pictures and send them via Swapnote, because everyone needs some Hakuoki spam, lol.
+Now that I think of it, the images of the frames and stickers in this mode are pretty nice and crisp.
 Seems to be less interpolation here, for some reason.

 You can also make a photo without actually taking a photo (or uploading one from the SD card).
 It just has the default pink background.